DattaHub/dattahub.github.io/stat3013/syllabus.md

 A calculus-based introduction to probability.
 Discrete probability spaces and counting techniques, discrete and continuous probability distributions, random variables, random samples, law of large numbers, central limit theorem.

-**Note:** This is only a **tentative list of topics** – the instructor may add topics or change the length of time spent on any particular topic to accommodate this particular class of students.
+**Note:** This is only a **tentative list of topics** â€“ the instructor may add topics or change the length of time spent on any particular topic to accommodate this particular class of students.

 ## Detailed list of topics**

-(# The numbers denote the overall order in which the topics will be introduced in class.)
+(# The numbers denote the overall order in which the topics will be introduced in class.
+DGS: DeGroot--Schervish Chapter number.
+You can find the same topics in any other textbook as well.)

 1. **Introducing Probability** **[DGS: Chapter 1]**